 The clearest weather on the Mardi Himal trek occurs during the Spring season which starts from March until May and the Autumn season which starts from late September until November.
 Spring and Autumn have always been an ideal time for trekking in Nepal.

-During the winter months from December to February, snowfall becomes more common in the higher settlements.
+Traditionally, the Winter Season from December to February is supposed to have snowfall which is common in the higher settlements.
 However, due to the change in the climate, these days people prefer to trek in the winter when the weather is clear and less crowded.
+It has been a few years now that we have witnessed the effects of Climate Change in Nepal which is reshaping the trekking and climbing patterns in Nepal as well.
 So, Winter Mardi Himal Trek is getting quite popular these days.

-The Mardi Himal trek can easily be completed in December.
-Trekking to Mardi Himal over the Christmas holiday period has grown increasingly popular in recent years.
+The Mardi Himal trek can easily be completed in December, January, and February.
+Trekking to Mardi Himal over Christmas has grown increasingly popular in recent years.
 Despite January and February bringing peak winter conditions to Nepal and lower temperatures, many trekkers now opt to visit the Mardi region during these months.

 For those prepared to withstand cooler weather, the Mardi Trek in winter provides spectacular unobstructed mountain vistas without large crowds.
 During peak season time this unhindered views and serene experience will be a privilege.